-Ransomware requires time to work its way across a network.
-Because of this, ransomware assaults are commonly launched on weekends and late at night, when support staff may take longer to recognize a breach and are least able to organize a rapid and forceful defense.
-The more lateral movement ransomware can manage within a victim's network, the more time it will require to restore core IT services and scrambled files and the more data can be exfiltrated to the dark web.
+Ransomware needs time to steal its way across a network.
+Because of this, ransomware attacks are typically unleashed on weekends and late at night, when support personnel are likely to take longer to recognize a breach and are least able to mount a quick and forceful defense.
+The more lateral progress ransomware can achieve within a target's system, the longer it will require to recover core operations and scrambled files and the more information can be exfiltrated to the dark web.

-Progent's Ransomware Hot Line is intended to assist organizations to take the time-critical first step in mitigating a ransomware attack by stopping the bleeding.
-Progent's remote ransomware expert can help businesses in the Denver metro area to locate and quarantine breached servers and endpoints and protect clean assets from being compromised.
+Progent's Ransomware Hot Line is intended to help organizations to take the urgent first step in mitigating a ransomware assault by stopping the bleeding.
+Progent's online ransomware expert can assist businesses in the Denver area to locate and isolate breached servers and endpoints and protect undamaged assets from being compromised.

-If your system has been penetrated by any version of ransomware, don't panic.
-Get immediate help by calling Progent's Ransomware Hot Line at 800-462-8800.
+If your system has been penetrated by any strain of ransomware, don't panic.
+Get help quickly by calling Progent's Ransomware Hot Line at 800-462-8800.

-Current strains of crypto-ransomware like Ryuk, Maze, DopplePaymer, and Nephilim encrypt online data and invade any accessible backups.
-Files synchronized to the cloud can also be impacted.
-For a poorly defended environment, this can make automated recovery almost impossible and basically sets the IT system back to square one.
-So-called Threat Actors (TAs), the hackers responsible for ransomware attack, demand a ransom fee in exchange for the decryption tools needed to unlock scrambled files.
-Ransomware assaults also attempt to steal (or "exfiltrate") files and hackers require an additional ransom in exchange for not publishing this data or selling it.
-Even if you can rollback your network to a tolerable point in time, exfiltration can be a major issue depending on the sensitivity of the downloaded information.
+Current strains of ransomware like Ryuk, Maze, Netwalker, and Nephilim encrypt online files and invade any available system restores and backups.
+Data synchronized to the cloud can also be impacted.
+For a poorly defended environment, this can make system recovery almost impossible and basically sets the IT system back to square one.
+Threat Actors (TAs), the cybercriminals responsible for ransomware assault, demand a ransom payment in exchange for the decryption tools required to recover scrambled data.
+Ransomware attacks also try to steal (or "exfiltrate") files and hackers demand an additional ransom in exchange for not posting this information or selling it.
+Even if you are able to rollback your system to a tolerable date in time, exfiltration can be a major problem according to the sensitivity of the stolen data.

-The recovery process subsequent to ransomware penetration involves a number of distinct stages, the majority of which can be performed concurrently if the recovery team has enough members with the necessary skill sets.
+The recovery work after a ransomware penetration involves several crucial phases, most of which can be performed in parallel if the response team has a sufficient number of people with the necessary skill sets.

-- Quarantine: This time-critical initial step requires arresting the lateral progress of the attack within your IT system.
-The longer a ransomware attack is allowed to go unchecked, the longer and more costly the restoration process.
-Recognizing this, Progent keeps a round-the-clock Ransomware Hotline monitored by veteran ransomware recovery experts.
-Containment activities consist of cutting off infected endpoint devices from the network to block the contagion, documenting the IT system, and securing entry points.
+- Quarantine: This urgent first response requires arresting the sideways progress of the attack across your IT system.
+The longer a ransomware assault is permitted to run unchecked, the more complex and more expensive the restoration process.
+Recognizing this, Progent keeps a round-the-clock Ransomware Hotline monitored by veteran ransomware response experts.
+Quarantine processes consist of cutting off affected endpoints from the network to block the spread, documenting the environment, and protecting entry points.

-- System continuity: This covers bringing back the IT system to a basic useful degree of functionality with the shortest possible delay.
-This process is usually at the highest level of urgency for the victims of the ransomware assault, who often perceive it to be an existential issue for their business.
-This project also demands the widest array of IT abilities that span domain controllers, DHCP servers, physical and virtual servers, PCs, laptops and smart phones, databases, productivity and mission-critical applications, network topology, and secure remote access.
-Progent's recovery team uses advanced workgroup platforms to organize the multi-faceted recovery effort.
-Progent appreciates the importance of working quickly, continuously, and in concert with a customer's management and network support staff to prioritize tasks and to get vital services back online as fast as possible.
+- System continuity: This involves bringing back the IT system to a minimal acceptable degree of functionality with the least delay.
+This effort is typically at the highest level of urgency for the victims of the ransomware assault, who often see it as a life-or-death issue for their company.
+This activity also demands the widest array of IT abilities that span domain controllers, DHCP servers, physical and virtual servers, desktops, laptops and mobile phones, databases, productivity and mission-critical apps, network topology, and secure endpoint access.
+Progent's ransomware recovery team uses state-of-the-art collaboration platforms to coordinate the multi-faceted restoration effort.
+Progent understands the urgency of working rapidly, tirelessly, and in concert with a customer's management and IT group to prioritize activity and to put vital resources back online as fast as possible.

-- Data restoration: The effort necessary to restore files impacted by a ransomware assault varies according to the state of the network, the number of files that are affected, and which restore techniques are required.
-Ransomware attacks can take down key databases which, if not properly closed, might need to be rebuilt from the beginning.
-This can apply to DNS and AD databases.
-Exchange and SQL Server rely on Active Directory, and many financial and other business-critical platforms depend on SQL Server.
-Often some detective work could be required to locate undamaged data.
-For instance, non-encrypted OST files may exist on employees' desktop computers and notebooks that were off line during the ransomware attack.
+- Data recovery: The work required to recover files impacted by a ransomware assault depends on the condition of the network, how many files are encrypted, and which restore methods are required.
+Ransomware attacks can destroy key databases which, if not gracefully closed, may need to be rebuilt from scratch.
+This can include DNS and Active Directory databases.
+Microsoft Exchange and SQL Server rely on AD, and many financial and other mission-critical platforms depend on SQL Server.
+Often some detective work could be needed to find clean data.
+For example, non-encrypted OST files (Outlook Email Offline Folder Files) may exist on staff desktop computers and notebooks that were off line during the assault.

-- Setting up advanced antivirus/ransomware defense: Progent's ProSight Active Security Monitoring gives small and mid-sized companies the benefits of the identical AV technology implemented by many of the world's largest enterprises such as Walmart, Citi, and Salesforce.
-By delivering in-line malware filtering, classification, containment, recovery and forensics in one integrated platform, ProSight Active Security Monitoring lowers total cost of ownership, streamlines management, and expedites recovery.
-The next-generation endpoint protection (NGEP) built into in Progent's ProSight ASM was ranked by Gartner Group as the "most visionary Endpoint Protection Platform (EPP)."
-Find out about Progent's ProSight Active Security Monitoring endpoint protection and ransomware defense.
+- Implementing advanced AV/ransomware defense: Progent's ProSight Active Security Monitoring gives small and medium-sized companies the benefits of the same AV tools used by some of the world's biggest corporations including Netflix, Citi, and Salesforce.
+By providing real-time malware filtering, identification, mitigation, recovery and forensics in a single integrated platform, ProSight ASM reduces total cost of ownership, simplifies administration, and promotes rapid recovery.
+The next-generation endpoint protection engine built into in Progent's ProSight ASM was ranked by Gartner Group as the industry's "most visionary Endpoint Protection Platform (EPP)."
+Learn about Progent's ProSight Active Security Monitoring endpoint protection and ransomware defense.

-- Negotiating a settlement with the hacker Progent is experienced in negotiating ransom settlements with threat actors.
-This calls for working closely with the victim and the cyber insurance carrier, if there is one.
-Activities consist of determining the type of ransomware used in the assault; identifying and establishing communications the hacker persona; verifying decryption tool; deciding on a settlement with the ransomware victim and the cyber insurance carrier; negotiating a settlement and schedule with the TA; checking adherence to anti-money laundering (AML) regulations; carrying out the crypto-currency disbursement to the hacker; receiving, reviewing, and using the decryptor tool; troubleshooting failed files; creating a pristine environment; mapping and connecting drives to match exactly their pre-encryption state; and reprovisioning computers and services.
+- Negotiating a settlement with the threat actor (TA): Progent has experience negotiating ransom settlements with threat actors.
+This requires close co-operation with the ransomware victim and the cyber insurance carrier, if any.
+Activities include determining the type of ransomware involved in the assault; identifying and establishing communications the hacker persona; verifying decryption capabilities; deciding on a settlement amount with the ransomware victim and the insurance provider; negotiating a settlement and timeline with the hacker; confirming compliance with anti-money laundering (AML) regulations; carrying out the crypto-currency transfer to the hacker; receiving, learning, and using the decryptor tool; troubleshooting failed files; building a clean environment; remapping and connecting drives to reflect exactly their pre-encryption condition; and restoring computers and software services.

-- Forensics: This activity involves uncovering the ransomware assault's progress across the network from start to finish.
-This history of how a ransomware attack travelled through the network helps your IT staff to evaluate the impact and highlights gaps in rules or work habits that need to be rectified to prevent later breaches.
-Forensics entails the examination of all logs, registry, Group Policy Object (GPO), Active Directory, DNS, routers, firewalls, scheduled tasks, and core Windows systems to detect changes.
-Forensic analysis is usually given a high priority by the cyber insurance carrier.
-Since forensic analysis can be time consuming, it is vital that other important activities like business continuity are executed in parallel.
-Progent maintains a large team of information technology and cybersecurity professionals with the skills needed to carry out the work of containment, operational continuity, and data restoration without disrupting forensics.
+- Forensic analysis: This activity is aimed at discovering the ransomware attack's progress throughout the network from beginning to end.
+This audit trail of how a ransomware attack progressed within the network helps your IT staff to assess the impact and highlights vulnerabilities in rules or work habits that need to be corrected to prevent later break-ins.
+Forensics involves the examination of all logs, registry, GPO, AD, DNS, routers, firewalls, scheduled tasks, and basic Windows systems to look for variations.
+Forensic analysis is usually given a high priority by the insurance carrier.
+Since forensic analysis can take time, it is essential that other key activities such as operational continuity are performed in parallel.
+Progent maintains a large team of information technology and security experts with the knowledge and experience needed to perform activities for containment, operational resumption, and data recovery without disrupting forensic analysis.

-Progent has delivered remote and onsite IT services throughout the U.S. for more than 20 years and has earned Microsoft's Gold Partner certification in the Datacenter and Cloud Productivity practice areas.
-Progent's roster of subject matter experts (SBEs) includes consultants who have earned high-level certifications in core technology platforms such as Cisco infrastructure, VMware, and major Linux distros.
-Progent's data security experts have earned prestigious certifications such as CISM, CISSP-ISSAP, and CRISC.
-(Refer to Progent's certifications).
-Progent also has guidance in financial management and Enterprise Resource Planning applications.
-This broad array of expertise allows Progent to salvage and consolidate the surviving parts of your network after a ransomware assault and reconstruct them quickly into an operational network.
-Progent has worked with top cyber insurance providers including Chubb to help organizations recover from ransomware assaults.
+Progent has provided online and onsite IT services throughout the United States for more than 20 years and has been awarded Microsoft's Gold Partner certification in the Datacenter and Cloud Productivity practice areas.
+Progent's team of SBEs includes professionals who have earned advanced certifications in foundation technologies including Cisco infrastructure, VMware, and popular distributions of Linux.
+Progent's cybersecurity experts have earned prestigious certifications such as CISM, CISSP, and CRISC.
+(See Progent's certifications).
+Progent also has guidance in financial and ERP application software.
+This scope of skills gives Progent the ability to salvage and integrate the surviving parts of your information system after a ransomware assault and reconstruct them quickly into an operational system.
+Progent has worked with top insurance providers including Chubb to assist organizations clean up after ransomware attacks.

-Contact Progent for Ransomware Cleanup Consulting Services in Denver
+Contact Progent for Ransomware System Restoration Services in Denver

-For ransomware recovery consulting services in the Denver area, call Progent at 800-462-8800 or see Contact Progent.
+For ransomware system recovery expertise in the Denver metro area, call Progent at 800-462-8800 or go to Contact Progent.